starlitriver/starlitriver.github.io/content/mathematics/exponential function.md

 ---
+title:
+description:
-aliases:
+aliases: [exponential functions]
-  - exponential functions
-tags:
+tags: []
+permalink:
 ---

 in mathematics, an [[exponentiation|exponential]] function is a function in the form $f(x)=a\cdot c^{b(x-h)}+k$